jbjonesjr/best-practices/version_control/migration_details.md

 ## Future VCS migration concerns

-The version control system (VCS) one uses today likely not be the version control system one uses in the future.
+The version control system (VCS) one uses today is not the version control system one uses in the future.

-Therefore the capability to transfer data and code into and out of different VCS systems is of utmost importance to assuring the future access and re-usability of the code.
+Therefore the capability to import and export all data and code into and out of the maximum number of other VCS systems is of utmost importance in selecting a VCS to assure access and re-usability of the code, thus "future-proofing" the code.

-Using the TRM-listed VCS, the following table lists the capability to transfer data from one VCS system to another VCS system.
-The columns represent source systems; the rows represent the destination systems.
+Using the TRM-listed VCS, the following table lists the capability to transfer data from one VCS system to another VCS systems.
+(The columns represent source systems; the rows represent the destination systems.)

-__Of note is that Github Enterprise is the only VCS capabile of importing all data and code of all other VCS systems, i.e.  "Universal Repository".__ No other VCS system has this universal import/exprt capability.
+__Github Enterprise is the VCS capabile of importing all data and code from all other VCS systems__.
+No other VCS system has this universal import/export capability.

 | Note |